 There are 7g of sugar per square, which is way lower than any other store-bought treat has.
 So, I would definitely consider these pumpkin bars to be on the healthy side.

 Looking for more pumpkin treats?
 How about my:

-If you’ve tried these ROMANIAN SWEET POTATO & PUMPKIN BARS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried these ROMANIAN SWEET POTATO & PUMPKIN SQUARES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 1 medium pumpkin (3 cups pumpkin puree)

 - 2 large sweet potatoes (2 cups sweet potato puree)

 - 2 tbsp granulated sugar

 - 1/2 tsp vanilla extract

 - 2 eggs